sigurdfdragon/runetyper_american_futharch/README.md

 3. Output: /assets/style.min.css

 ## Licence
-Feel free to use this project on the condition that it will be noticed in any published derivative work, with the link to this repository (<https://github.com/Sigrarr/runetyper>) or to the Runetyper GitHub Page (<https://sigrarr.github.io/runetyper/>).
+Feel free to use this project on the condition that it will be noticed in any published derivative work, with the link to this repository (<https://github.com/sigurdfdragon/unetyper_american_futharch>) or to the Runetyper GitHub Page (<https://sigurdfdragon.github.io/unetyper_american_futharch/>).
+And also a link to the original repository (<https://github.com/Sigrarr/runetyper>) or to the original Runetyper GitHub Page (<https://sigrarr.github.io/runetyper/>).